 Oh did I forget to mention that in this universe the spring equinox is a magical event made by the great spirits?
 It happens in an instant.
 Yup, the great spirits turn winter into spring in mere moments, melting feet of snow, growing grass, blooming flowers and more.
 Because gradually doing that stuff over the course of a few weeks wouldn’t have meshed well with the movie.

 We get our first sad song as they go their separate ways.
 It’s actually a very good song.
 Much more memorable than the songs we’ve been given.
-It has a nice somber tone and melody that fits the mood right.
-I wouldn’t say it’s as good as “No way out” but I’d still download it.
+It has a nice somber tone and melody that fits the mood well.
+I wouldn’t say it’s as good as ‘No way out’ but I still like it.

 Koda and Kenai reach some food while Nita reunites with her family and prepares for her wedding.